 We all know that if you let go of an inflated balloon it flies around the room.
 But can we use a balloon in a more controlled way to power a 'rocket' guided on a piece of string?
 You have to think carefully if you want to make a fast, long distance rocket.

 We haven't got time to build a real lighthouse, but given one hour and some simple materials, we can build a model one.
-However, this needs team work and vision, as the winning lighthouse will not only be tall, but it will have a working light and it will have an elegant design.
+However, this needs team work and vision, as the winning lighthouse will not only be tall, it will be an elegant design with a working light.

 Different metal salts give off characteristic colours when heated in a Bunsen burner flame.
 In this activity, you can discover the different coloured flames made by metal ions, and work out which ones are in some 'unknown' salt solutions.